ggpsgeorge/fullstack_hospital_system_fhir/README.md

 mvn spring-boot:run
 ```

-To populate the database you can use the JSON generated examples with a post method on localhost:8181/api/patient/v1/ with a list of patients.
+To populate the database you can use the JSON generated examples with a post method on http://localhost:8181/api/patient/v1/, http://localhost:8181/api/organization/v1/, http://localhost:8181/api/practioner/v1/.

 JSON ResourceTypes response examples: